Help! Why am I losing hair rather than gaining it following my hair transplant?!

 Unfortunately shock hair loss is part of the process of the cultivation of new, healthy hairs.
 The good news however is that the loss is always temporary.
 All of the hairs will re-grow alongside the new implants.
 Both donor and recipient sites can be affected post-operatively and, in most cases of female hair loss, will take around 9-12 months to grow back.

 During the re-growth period the hairs will initially grow thin and colourless and then over the course of a year they will come to thicken, darken and mature.
 We would always recommend applying Minoxidil lotion during this period to encourage the new hair re-growth.
+Minoxidil works by reinvigorating shrunken hair follicles.
+By increasing their size, they are able to grow stronger and thicker hair and recover from transplant surgery faster.

 Find out more about shock hair loss and hair transplant procedures